 Risner is a distinguished portrait painter and fine artist with a compelling artistic journey.
 Raised in rural central Ohio, Risner initially established a successful career in commercial art, gaining diverse experience as a sign painter, graphic designer, creative director, and business owner.
 At thirty, he transitioned to fine art, earning a BFA in painting with an art history minor from Ashland University.
 His pursuit of artistic excellence led him to Michigan, where he received a full tuition fellowship and an MFA from Kendall College of Art and Design.

-Thiérot died from an illness in 1905 in Saint-Thierry, France, having never married or had children.
-His works are preserved and displayed in prominent collections, including the Musée des Beaux-Arts de Reims and the Neue Pinakothek in Munich, Germany.
+Thiérot died of an illness in 1905 in Saint-Thierry, France; he never married and left no direct descendants.
+His works are preserved and displayed in prominent collections, including the Musée des Beaux-Arts de Reims and the Neue Pinakothek in Munich, Germany, ensuring his artistic legacy endures.

 Born in Hull, Yorkshire, in 1851, Francis Sydney Muschamp was a British artist renowned for his captivating imagined domestic scenes featuring figures dressed in period costume.
 He also practiced landscape painting and portraiture.
 Moving to London early in life, he was likely instructed by his father, landscape painter Francis Muschamp Senior.
 Muschamp's body of work showcases his skill as an accomplished figure painter, characterized by beautifully rendered interiors, elegant, sweeping dresses, and maidens involved in literary and historical narratives, often touching upon themes of Arthurian romance.